-Jumping Rope vs Running: What to Do When Running is Not an Option
+Jumping Rope vs Running: What to Do When Running is No Option

 But what happens when running isn't an option?
 What do you do?

-In today’s post, I’m going to dig into some of the differences between jumping rope vs running.
-I’ll cover a few different scenarios where you might find the jump rope to be the better training option.
-Let’s take a look.
+In today's post, we're going to dig into some of the differences between jumping rope vs running.
+We'll cover a few different scenarios where you might find the jump rope to be the better training option.
+Let's take a look.

 Scenario #1: Unbearable Weather

 The only thing that's ever sure about the weather is that it's unpredictable.